top of page

 Anatolians shouldn't be walked off-leash, especially if there is an area where you walk them regularly.
 After a while, they might claim the local dog park as "their" area to patrol and can become aggressive towards other dogs if they feel disrespected.

 Selective hearing and stubbornness are pretty common temperament traits in Anatolians.
-To avoid confrontation, it's better to always walk with a leashed Anatolian Shepherd.
+It's better to always walk with a leashed Anatolian Shepherd to avoid confrontation.

 Are Anatolian Shepherds aggressive?